geksilla/dotfiles/README.md

 *Ubuntu/Debian*

-Install latest emacs.
-I'm using emacs-snapshot.
-To install emacs-snapshot:
+Better to use emacs 24.5-1.

+For latest emacs version install from emacs-snapshot ppa:

 ```
 sudo add-apt-repository -y ppa:ubuntu-elisp